ShiJbey/TDRS/README.md

 ## Documentation and Workflows

 You can learn more about TDRS and how to get started by visiting the [Wiki](https://github.com/ShiJbey/TDRS/wiki).
 There are pages to walk you through common tasks and workflows.

-## Frequently asked questions

-### How do I persist data between scenes?

-TDRS does not offer a particular solution for persisting social data between scenes.
-This task is left to the discretion of the user.
-If you have ideas for a solution, please create a GitHub issue explaining your approach.